 When you purchase a Reserved Instance, the reservation is automatically applied to running instances that match your specified parameters.
-Alternatively, you can launch an On-Demand EC2 instance with the same configuration as the purchased reserved capacity.
+Alternatively, you can launch an On-Demand EC2 instance with the same configuration as the reservation, and the billing benefit is applied automatically.
 No Upfront and Partial Upfront Reserved Instances are billed for usage on an hourly basis, regardless of whether or not they are being used.
 All Upfront Reserved Instances have no additional hourly charges.

 Reserved Instances do not renew automatically; you can continue using the EC2 instance without interruption, but you will be charged On-Demand rates.
 New Reserved Instances can have the same parameters as the expired ones, or you can purchase Reserved Instances with different parameters.